12 TIPS FOR EATING VEGAN ON A BUDGET

 1. Cook from scratch

-3. Buy dry
+2. Buy dry

 One of our biggest recommendations for eating vegan on a budget is to buy dry foods like lentils and mung beans.
 They’re great for dhals and curries and are a super cheap way to add protein and iron to soups and stews.
 Keep big bags of them in the cupboard so you can whip up a soup or curry at a moment’s notice.
-Just give them a rinse in cold water and chuck them straight in, letting them cook in the sauce.
+Just give them a rinse in cold water and toss them right in, letting them cook in the sauce.
 You can lower costs even further by buying dry beans, but if you don’t have the time or inclination for that (you need to soak most of them overnight), then read on for how to keep canned bean costs low.
 You can also buy bulk bags of rice, bulgur wheat, and millet and mix them together or interchange them in recipes for different tastes and textures.
 See our budget recipe section for some delicious meal ideas!

 Bulk buying foods can save money